yjzhang3/TrackPain/README.md

 - following this pipeline, construct a dynamic network that fits all patients data

 ## Debug
 - Note that we are trying to solve the error in network creation.
-Insufficient or wrong dependence might not give predictions (see preliminary juypter notebook).
+See [Issue Section](